symmetriccurve/building-simplest-react-app-with-redux/Steps to build.md

   Understanding of Action types
   Understanding of Action Payload
-Implement Reducers based on Actions types Understanding of new state return
+Implement Reducers based on Actions types Understanding the state based on action type